asyncapi/website/pages/blog/june-2021-at-asyncapi.md

 <YouTube id="ksYrvrqj8NI" />

 A significant side effect of the release is that we automated the process of publishing the specification.
 Now [AsyncAPI Website](https://www.asyncapi.com/docs/specifications/v2.1.0) always reflects the latest version of specification document from [the spec repository](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md).
+Thank you [Aayush Kumar Sahu](https://github.com/aayushmau5) for the hard work.

 The next release is scheduled for September.
 It is not decided if it is going to be a major or minor.
 It depends on the changes in the spec.
 Patch releases will be automatically released as 2.1.1 etc.